 The members of the Editorial Committee act in advisory roles, providing feedback as reviewers and making suggestions to improve the journal.
-The external board members consist of experts in fields outside of medicine relevant to the journal's scope, selected by the Editorial Committee.
-The external board members do not directly participate in the review process but provide advice to the editorial committee on matters related to "statistics," "medical ethics," and "radiation protection and exposure."
 In cases where the Editor-in-Chief is an author on a manuscript submitted to the journal, a member of the Editorial Committee is responsible for making the final decision on the manuscript's suitability for publication in the journal.